graphistry/graphistry-cli/docs/configure.md

 Contact staff for setting up internal SSO (OIDC: Okta, ...) or via social logins to GitHub/Google

+If using an external proxy or load balancer, configure Graphistry's site domain setting (see above) and check above TLS settings

+Recommendations when self-hosting:
+* Setup email
+* Mark SSO as site-wide
+* Disallow non-SSO account creation

 ## TLS

 We encourage everyone to use HTTPS over HTTP, especially through the automatic TLS option, for [securing authentication](authentication.md)